rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		});

+###Parameter 3- callback
+This will return a [PRINTER_STATUS...](../api/printingzebra#Constants) constant string.

 ## Printing Images
-You can also print images using the [printImageFromFile method](../api/printingzebra#mprintImageFromFile) (as long as your printer supports images).
-Say for example, you had included an image called `myImage.jpg` in the `public` folder of your application.
-You can use the [RhoFile.join](../api/File#mjoinSTATIC) helper function and [Application.publicFolder](../api/Application#ppublicFolder) property to create a fully qualified path to the `myImage.jpg` file.
-This file path is passed to the `printImageFromFile` method:
+For printers with graphics support, images are printed using the [printImageFromFile](../api/printingzebra#mprintImageFromFile) method.
+For example, an image called `myImage.jpg` in your application's `public` folder could use the same [RhoFile.join](../api/File#mjoinSTATIC) helper function and [Application.publicFolder](../api/Application#ppublicFolder) property described above to create a fully qualified path to the `myImage.jpg` file.
+The file could then be passed to the `printImageFromFile` method:

+Sample JavaScript code:
 	:::javascript
 	var imagefile = Rho.RhoFile.join(Rho.Application.publicFolder, 'myImage.jpg');